PARTICIPATE, SERVE, SHOWCASE

 KEA ENVIRONMENTAL BOAT TOURS

-These are 2.5 hour pontoon boat tours on beautiful Lake Coeur d Alene throughout the summer and into the fall and fill up fast!
+These are 2.5-hour pontoon boat tours on beautiful Lake Coeur d Alene.
+Book early they fill up fast

 Remaining Dates 2019

 Artists will demonstrate their creative abilities on the runway by turning junk and recycled materials into fabulously fun designer outfits.

 October 12th, 2019

 Become a supporter of KE Alliance by making a one-time donation or choose a recurring monthly donation.
 We do not exist without your support!
 Thank YOU!

 Get your raffle tickets for this Kona Cruiser! $1 Each or 6 for $5.